polterguy/phosphorusfive/plugins/extras/p5.io.authorization/README.md

 visitor, having a direct link to the file.
 This is not true for files in the _"/common/documents/private/"_ folder, even though the files becomes both readable, and possible to edit, by any logged in user in the system.

+Notice, whether or not a file is accessible with a direct link, over HTTP, also depends upon the setup of your web server.

 ## Overriding file IO access

 One or multiple roles can explicitly be given write access, and/or denied read access,